10 top free or cheap places to take the kids for fun, sun and interesting activities in Miami.

 Miami-Dade can be pricey but there are still loads of things to do with your kids for free or low cost.
 Top on the list are South Florida’s pristine – and free – beaches.
-The county also offers plenty of other free or low-cost fun.
+You can also find plenty of other free or low-cost things to do in Miami.
 How about a bat hike?
 Riding a pony?
 Enjoying a tropical forest?
 Taking in an art exhibit?
 They’re all offered in Miami-Dade County.
-Here are 10 top destinations.
-Most won’t cost a cent.
+Here are 10 top free and cheap things to do witih kids in Miami.

 Ocean on Watch

 Tourists spend thousands of dollars to come to the Magic City but you can enjoy one of the top destinations for free: the Miami Beach Boardwalk.
 It is two miles of people watching and breathtaking ocean views, starting at 21st Street.
 You can walk from the historic Art Deco District to the famed 1950s condo canyons where Frank Sinatra once crooned at hotel nightclubs.
 You and the kids can venture off the boardwalk to sun bathe and frolic in the ocean.